adedomin/CSC450-project-proposal/final/final.md

 3.4.
 Outcome, Examples
 ----------------------

-In this section I will be showing real examples of jcom being used and comparing them to bash examples.
+This section will show real examples of jcom being used.
+These uses will be directly compared to equivalent bash implementations.
-The purpose of this is to objectively measure if jcom requires less lines of code or number of characters than an equivalent bash script.
+The purpose of this is to objectively measure if jcom requires less lines of code, or number of characters, than an equivalent bash script.

 ### 3.4.1.
 Example 1

 Referring to Figure 4, this simple example shows how to read in a JSON document and accessing data within it.
 One thing to note is how the bash script has to parse the file multiple times in order to store the variables.
-However, both were able to complete the task.

 ![Example 1](media/example1.png)

 ### 3.4.2.
 Example 2

 This example, which references Figures 5 and 6, shows an interaction with a webserver.
-The jcom one, Figure 5, shows off its ability to store documents, deserialized, into JavaScript objects.
+The jcom one, Figure 5, shows off its ability to store documents, deserialized, into jcom objects.
 Because assignment functionality is not implemented, the noop line shows how one can manipulate and assign values to variables.
 The next lines show off the serialization feature which allows a user to return a variable as a document.
 The variable is then returned to a document, where it is fed into curl so i can be sent to the server.